IIITLucknowSWEngg/CSITTeam016/Test.md

 ## **1. Test Plan**

 ### **1.1 Introduction**
 The purpose of this document is to outline the testing strategy, methodology, and test cases for the **Hashcode Online Competitive Programming Platform**, ensuring robust quality standards.
-This document follows the IEEE-829-2008 standard and uses a Behavior-Driven Development (BDD) approach.
+This document covers both functional and non-functional requirements testing.

 ---